inventec-ai-center/bp-benchmark/README.md

 ## Training
+`train.py --config_file [CONFIG PATH]`
+* It trains the model with the parameters set in the input config file.
+* [CONFIG PATH]: provide the path of a config file, all config files can be found in `/bp-benchmark/code/train/core/config`

-- Training Feat2Lab models:
+#### Training Feat2Lab models:
-	- Input the desired config file with --config_file argument

 - All the config files of Feat2Lab approach are in `./core/config/ml/`

 ```
 # Go to /sensorsbp/code/train